marleyg/pfx/docs/faq.md

-# Cloud for Sustainability WBCSD PACT Conformance F.A.Q.
+# Cloud for Sustainability WBCSD PACT Conformance FAQ

 - *What is WBCSD PACT Conformance?*